amelandri/amelandri.github.io/about.md

 ---
 layout: page
 title: About
----

-My name is Alessandro Melandri, I'm an italian web developer, technical project manager and former [IBM WebSphere Commerce specialist][tecla].
+Hi!
+I'm an italian web developer, technical project manager and former [IBM WebSphere Commerce specialist][tecla].
 In my spare time I'm a wannabe guitar player.

 You can follow me on [Twitter] and [GitHub].